-In Greenwich Village NY, we find the contemporary house of Rafael de Cárdenas, founder of the study “Architecture at Large” and top interior designer.
-The sophisticated interiors were designed, undoubtedly, by himself, the modern apartment brings back the elegance of the 80’s, with nude domination and a meticulous eye for details, finishes, furniture, and design.
-The neutral shades mean a lot to Rafael.
-It is the color of his childhood.
-“It is the color that reigned in the movies at that time,” he says.
+In Greenwich Village NY, we find the contemporary house of Rafael de Cárdenas, founder of “Architecture at Large” and top interior designer.
+The modern apartment brings back the elegance of the 80’s, with a nude color palette and a meticulous eye for details, finishes, furniture, and overall design.
+The neutral tones mean a great deal to Rafael, there’s a nostalgic value to it: “It is the color that reigned in the movies at that time,” he says.

 “I did not want to leave them neutral, but rather create variations on different materials.
-This color can bring a lot of movement and sensuality, “says the author and resident, pointing to the textured ceiling of the room.
+This color can bring a lot of movement and sensuality (…) These references emerged naturally “Rafael de Cárdenas

 Contemporary art and furniture elevate the quite neutral palette.
 There are details in every corner and the use of wallpaper and art installations make the Greenwich Residence an intimate gallery where one could only dream of living in.
 An amazing design inspiration!